SanjyotZade/part-of-imagenet/README.md

 ```
 python download_imagenet_prerequisites.py
 ```
-Note: 'imageNetURLs' is a ~350KB.
+Note: 'imageNetURLs' is a ~338MB.
 It might take some time to download.
+If downloading manually extract csv from zip file.
 - Update "to_download" column in ncode csv.
 - Initiate the download for the categories updated in ncode csv.
 ```